gitdode/avrink/README.md

 Currently implemented:

+* Store font pixmaps in program memory instead of RAM
 * Use SRAM as frame buffer
 * Display initialization
-* Draw something like a handcrafted emoji :)
+* Draw the single character the font has to offer for now :)

 <img src="https://luniks.net/other/AVRInk-03.jpg" height="405"/>